lunaisnotaboy/celeste-old/DEVELOPMENT.md

 We should also have the ability to attach multiple images, and send messages with the images.
 I don't think that's yet a part of the matrix protocol, but we could implement it in the frontend then just send the mesages seperately.

+Might be nice to optimize uploaded images by default as well

 ### Messages

 We should support full markdown, including '||' for spoilers.